bash-bastion/basalt/docs/architecture/ADR-2.md

 - There'll be two ways to initialize a project in the wild.
 This can be confusing, since there are two ways to do the same thing.
 Detailed documentation about the old and new way mitigates this downside.

-- Basalt must be backwards-compatible with the old initialization method for an indefinite period of time.
+- Basalt must be backwards-compatible with the old initialization method indefinitely.

 ### Positives